arthur-kuo/so_short/README.md

 3. Then you get a shorten URL to use
 4. The shorten URL leads you to the original website
 5. A same shorten URL for a same original URL
+6. If the shorten URL doesn't exist, he may ask you to generate a new one

 # Installation and execution